Ed6003/tunnel-boring-website/_pages/WarwickTunnelBoring/WarwickTunnelBoring.md

 &nbsp;
 # Key Contributions

+- Spearheading integration as a **senior technical lead** for CAD and Simulations but with involvement in propulsion, hydraulics, and electronics.
+- Personally responsible for passing **20+ mechanical safety checks** with physical testing, FEA and calculations for regulatory compliance in the attended **2024 competition.** Also supported in the 2023 competition through a Virtual Desktop Instance (VDI) to run simulations remotely.
-- Proficient in **Fusion 360** for detailed 3D modeling of critical TBM components such as the grippers and main body.
+- Proficient in **Fusion 360** for detailed 3D modeling of critical TBM components.
-- Utilized **Abaqus** for stress analysis, focusing on a new gripper pad design crucial to temporarily anchor the TBM during soil digging and removal.
-- Demonstrated commitment by conducting a remote stress analysis on a new body design during vacation using VDI software from a phone without computer access.
+- Utilised **Abaqus** for stress analysis, conducted static structural simulations for cutterhead, tunnel lining, lifting load case, shield etc. and dynamic explicit simulations for cutterhead on soil.
+- Involvement in marketing, setting up **automated** email marketing campaigns and lead generation, directing sale of old equipment for **fundraising.**
+- Managing documentation such as **bill of materials (BoM),** inventory management and **master CAD model**.
+Created full inventory list with images.

 # Responsibilities